rentry/rentry.github.io/_posts/2017-09-09-going-to-work-federal-government.md

 layout: post
 title: "Why I’m going to work for the federal government"
 date: 2017-09-08 08:33:00
-description: "I’m leaving my job in county government to join the Department of Interior"
+description: "I’m leaving my job in county government to join the Department of the Interior"
 categories: web
 tags:  [content strategy, 18F, web, government]
 comments: true